cymtrick/lol/_posts/2017-08-26-Parse-Cloud-jobs-and-Bypassing-csurf-protection-internally.md

 > Csurf can be used for protecting requests against csrf by individual routes or all at once.
-I had been searching for blogs that explain how to bypass protection internally when all routes are protected, No one explained it clearly.
+I had been searching for blogs that explain how to bypass protection internally when all routes are protected.
+No one explained it clearly.

 When you enable csurf in your nodejs app.